Dr Williams's Library: Holdings

 In addition to its theological holdings, the library contains collections of philosophy, history, literature, and related subjects.
 There is also a large collection of works on Byzantine history and culture bequeathed by Norman H. Baynes (1877–1961).
 In 1976, it acquired the library of New College London, which until then had trained Congregationalist ministers.

 The library is known to researchers of history and genealogy for its holdings of pre-19th century material relating to Protestant nonconformity in England, including papers by Dissenting minister Joshua Toulmin.
 It holds the manuscript of a 17th-century diary written by Roger Morrice (1628–1702), an English Puritan minister and political journalist; it covers the years 1677 to 1691, and in 2007 the Boydell Press published a six volume edition of Roger Morrice's Entring Book.
 The library also has many manuscripts of Philip Doddridge (1702–1751), a Nonconformist leader, educator, and hymnwriter, including letters between Doddridge and his wife, his wife's diary and some of his artifacts.
+Among the other Nonconformist texts in its collection are a variety of editions of Unitarian revisions of the Book of Common Prayer.

 On 13 July 2006 the library offered for sale at Sotheby's its copy of Shakespeare's First Folio.
 The book sold for a hammer price of £2.8 million.
 The library's director, David Wykes, commented:

 Amongst its aims was that, for a small fee, it kept a central registry of births mainly (but not solely) within non-conformist families, to avoid the necessity of having to have a child baptised in the Anglican church.
 It had variable success; up to 49,000 births were registered there until after a few months of the General Register Office for England and Wales starting up in 1837, following the Births and Deaths Registration Act the previous year.
 These registers are now at The National Archives under class RG5 and indexed in RG4.

+Dr Williams’s Library closed in 2025 and transferred its contents to the John Rylands Research Institute and Library at the University of Manchester.
+The new partnership brings together inarguably the two finest collections of non-conformist religious social history in the world and situates them in Manchester, itself a renowned city of dissent and innovation.